 There is barely anyone who does not love a Bread and Butter Pudding.
 It is one of those puddings that made British Puddings the envy of the world and is centuries old.
 The milk, cream, and egg soaked bread transforms into a light, custard-like pudding in a mere 40 minutes in the oven.

 One of the best things about bread and butter pudding is it is an excellent way to use up leftover white bread, making this a very cheap dish to cook.
 This same recipe will also make a Panetonne Bread pudding or ring more changes with croissants, brown bread even Hot Coss Buns.
 In fact, any bread can be adapted depending on your taste, except maybe the heavy dark bread.
 The method is the same whichever you use.

-If you want to be really decadent, then smear the buttered bread with a little marmalade or your favorite jam.
+If you want to be decadent, then smear the buttered bread with a little marmalade or your favourite jam.
 Delicious.

 - 55g (2 oz) soft butter

 - 10 slices soft white or brown bread, cut diagonally across if large slices

 - ¼ teaspoon cinnamon